NGSEP/NGSEPcore/README.txt

 ----------------------------------------

 Generate a distribution of k-mer abundances from a file of DNA sequences either in fastq or in fasta format.
+Writes to standard output the number of k-mers obtained at each specific read depth.

 USAGE:

-java -jar NGSEPcore_3.0.2.jar KmersCounter <OPTIONS> <SEQUENCES_FILE> <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar KmersCounter <OPTIONS> <SEQUENCES_FILE>

 OPTIONS:

-        -C		: Use both strands in k-mer counter.
+        -b     : Count k-mers from both strands.
-        -mer INT	: K-mer length (all possible subsequence of length k).
+        -k INT : K-mer length.
+Default: 21
-			  Default: 31
         -fasta : Input is a fasta file.

 ----------------------------------------------------------
 Obtaining relative allele counts from read alignment files